Leonard Cohen: Popular Problems and You Want It Darker

 Cohen released his 13th album, Popular Problems, on September 24, 2014.
 The album includes "A Street", which he had previously recited in 2006, during promotion of his book of poetry Book of Longing, and later printed twice, as "A Street" in the March 2, 2009, issue of The New Yorker magazine, and appeared as "Party's Over" in Everyman's Library edition of Poems and Songs in 2011.

 Cohen's 14th and final album, You Want It Darker, was released on October 21, 2016.
 Cohen's son Adam Cohen has a production credit on the album.
 On February 23, 2017, Cohen's son and his final album collaborator Sammy Slabbinck released a special, posthumous tribute video set to the album track "Traveling Light", featuring never before seen archival footage of Cohen from his career.
 The title track was awarded a Grammy Award for Best Rock Performance in January 2018.

 Thanks for the Dance and other posthumous releases

-Before his death, Cohen had begun working on a new album with his son Adam, a musician and singer-songwriter.
-The album, titled Thanks for the Dance, was released on November 22, 2019.
-One posthumous track, "Necropsy of Love", appeared on the 2018 compilation album The Al Purdy Songbook and another track named "The Goal" was also published on September 20, 2019, on Leonard Cohen's official YouTube channel.
+Cohen had begun working on a new album with his son Adam, a musician and singer-songwriter.
+The album, Thanks for the Dance, was released posthumously on November 22, 2019.
+The posthumous track "Necropsy of Love" appeared on the 2018 compilation album The Al Purdy Songbook.
+Another, "The Goal", was released on September 20, 2019, on Cohen's YouTube channel.